PacWave-Cloud/ingest-pacwave/pipelines/vap_spotter/README.md

-# Spotter API data Transformation Pipeline
+# Spotter VAP Transformation Pipeline

-The Spotter API data transformation pipeline was created from a cookiecutter template.
-This README file contains instructions for running and testing your pipeline.
+The Spotter VAP transformation pipeline is designed to combine multiple days of data ingested by the Spotter Ingest pipeline.

 ## Prerequisites